tensorflow/gnn/tensorflow_gnn/docs/guide/intro.md

 algorithms that trickle information between nodes have been around for decades.
 But how do we use graphs with neural networks?

 The essence of the method is the graph convolution.
-The features of each node are first normalized and encoded to a single tensor of floating-point numbers, as is required at the input of a regular neural network.
-The node features are then run through four stages:
+The input features of each node are transformed into a single vector of floating-point numbers.

-1. gather: The node features are broadcast across each of the edges;
+The specifics of this initial transformation can vary a lot, ranging from a simple normalization and encoding (as required for any neural network) up to running a sophisticated, trained encoder (e.g., to embed words or images).
+In any case, this provides each node with its initial *hidden state*.
+The hidden states then go through rounds of updates using information from their neighbors.
+One such update is called a "graph convolution".
+In its simplest form, it consists of four stages:

+ 1. broadcast: the node states are copied onto edges (that is, outgoing edges, possibly also incoming edges);
-2. transform: The results are transformed by a function (possibly itself a neural network);
+ 2. transform: the value(s) on each edge are transformed by a function, possibly itself a neural network;
-3. pooling: The results of these edge transformations are averaged and projected back to the nodes;
+ 3. pooling: the results of these edge transformations are aggregated back onto nodes (e.g., by averaging over incoming edges);
-4. update: The aggregated results over the nodes are run through another neural network to produce updated features for each node.
+ 4. state update: the pooled results from the edges are used to produce an updated state for each node (e.g., by running them through another small neural network).

 This happens over all the nodes and edges, at the same time.
-This process can be repeated and allows for the propagation of features, hopping over graph edges.
-Every time a feature is propagated it can be transformed by a neural network or a fixed function.
-The backpropagation method optimizes neural network kernels by computing gradients over each of these hops to learn transformations that will minimize a loss objective, in the usual way.
-Finally, classification and/or regression over nodes, edges or the entire graph is possible by adding a final head neural network to the model.
+This process can be repeated for multiple rounds and allows for the propagation of features, hopping over graph edges.
+Every time a feature is propagated, it can be transformed by a neural network or a fixed function.
+Finally, classification and/or regression over nodes, edges or the entire graph is possible by reading out the relevant state(s) and sending them through a final neural network, the prediction head.

-This is the basic primitive we use, in its simplest form.
-In practice, small variations are used to improve model accuracy and expressivity for particular scenarios.
-For example, one of the effects of running convolutions is that the averaging of feature values over neighborhoods tends to blur the features; to mitigate this effect, the original node features can be reintroduced at every hop ("skip connection" models) and meld the original feature detail with the averaged feature information from a node's neighborhood.
+The neural networks involved have trainable weights.
+These are shared across the different locations in the graph within one round (like a convnet uses the same convolution kernel at each pixel), potentially even across rounds.
+As usual, backpropagation is used to compute gradients over the entire network (all rounds) to minimize some loss function of the predictions.

+There is a rapidly growing body of research literature, and practical experience is improving on Graph Neural Networks (GNN).

 ## The Problem with Irregularity

-Neural network libraries operate over very large tensors of floating-point numbers, and are essentially optimized matrix-multiplication engines with concurrent execution.
-Regular deep neural networks have a fixed shape and are able to operate on fixed-size vectors in memory.
+Standard deep neural networks are served well by a `Tensor` datatype and the kind of data-parallel, large-scale matrix multiplications offered on it by the usual software-hardware stack for deep learning.

+In contrast, graph neural networks encounter irregular shapes and data flow in a number of places.

-In contrast, each training example of a GNN is a graph with a different number of nodes and edges.
-We have to handle the irregular number of corresponding features.
-This introduces a fair amount of complexity in the representation, library code and model API.
-To a large extent, this is what this library addresses.
+  * Each training example of a GNN is a graph with a different number of nodes or edges, leading to ragged feature shapes when training examples are batched.

-The data preparation tools accompanying this library are able to produce an encoding of graphs that takes care of the irregular shapes.
-To represent irregularly shaped tensors in memory, we rely on the tf.RaggedTensor class from TensorFlow, which is designed to handle tensors with several dimensions that vary in size, ragged dimensions.
-We wrap these tensors in a container of our own, the GraphTensor, whose feature shapes are constrained to represent valid graphs.
-This container provides methods to access the various parts of a graph as tensors (node features, edge indices, edge features).
-The library also provides methods to easily build convolutions on these features.
-Finally, the library also supports additional constraints to run on hardware architectures which require fixed buffer sizes (such as TPUs).
+  * Even within one example, input features themselves can have irregular shapes from one node (or edge) to the next.
+This is similar to the challenges in sequence or NLP data, but here it happens in addition to the variable number of nodes/edges.
+  * The incidence of edges to nodes and hence the dataflow between them is not fixed, but defined differently by the input data of each example.

+The `tfgnn.GraphTensor` type helps to address all these.
+It is the unified container type for graph data for all stages of a TensorFlow program: from the results of the data preparation tools included with this library, along the entire TensorFlow input pipeline that processes them, and then through the GNN model itself.
+It uses the `tf.RaggedTensor` class to represent irregular inputs and supports their incremental transformation to uniformly shaped `tf.Tensor` representations inside the GNN model, including padding to fixed sizes if needed (usually for Cloud TPUs).
+It provides broadcast and pool operations along the graph using the endpoints it stores for each edge.

-Two of the features we support in this project are often ignored in the
-research: the need to encode and represent multiple features for each node and/or edge (which is necessary for categorical features and computed embeddings) and good support for heterogeneous models (which extends the reach of GNNs substantially).
+Two strengths of GraphTensor are often ignored in GNN research: the need to encode and represent multiple features for each node and/or edge (which is necessary for categorical features and computed embeddings), and first-class support for heterogeneous models (which extends the reach of GNNs substantially).

 ## Scaling Up

-In practice many graphs are very large, e.g. billions of nodes.
-Many graphs simply do not fit in memory.
-How do we train models on such graphs?
-The approach adopted in this library is to sample local neighborhoods around nodes which we want to train over, e.g., nodes with associated ground truth labels.
-See the dedicated chapter ["Scaling Graph Neural Networks"](scaling.md) on the topic of scalability in the project documentation.
+In practice, many graphs are very large (e.g., a large social network may have billions of nodes) and may not fit in memory.
+The approach this library uses in the case of large graphs is to sample neighborhoods around nodes which we want to train over (say, nodes with associated ground truth labels), and stream them from the filesytem into the TensorFlow training code.

 ## More Information and Research